 The purpose behind Twitter’s actions is to counter or demote false claims.
 One of the most vocal and recognizable anti-vaccine activists is Robert F. Kennedy, Jr. He founded Children’s Health Defense, an organization known for its strong opposition to vaccines.
 It has also proven to be a consistent source of misinformation based on questionable data.

-Kennedy was one of the first activists to link childhood vaccines to autism.
+Kennedy was one of the first activists linking childhood vaccines to autism.
 It’s a claim that has been widely debunked by the medical community.
 Perhaps some people just trust Robert F. Kennedy, Jr. because of the Kennedy name.
 But that doesn’t make his public statements any less deceitful.

 Meanwhile the Centers for Disease Control and Prevention continues to tweet multiple times a day concerning #Covid19 and the vaccine.
 The link inside the tweet below leads to the CDC’s Vaccines and Immunizations landing page.

 It’s fair to say that most people don’t have the time to pore over medical journals or conduct research.
-That’s what makes unsubstantiated claims so dangerous.
+That’s why unsubstantiated claims are so dangerous.
 It’s just easier to browse through your social media feeds for information despite the minefield of bogus—and harmful—misinformation.

 Vaccines and the Future of Covid-19